-It is the mission of the Drexel University Public Safety Communications Center (DUPSCC) to serve as a link between the community and the Department of Public Safety relating to matters of public safety and emergency assistance.
+The Drexel University Public Safety Communications Center (DUPSCC), staffed 24 hours per day, 7 days per week, serves as a link between the community and the Department of Public Safety relating to matters of public safety and emergency assistance.

 - Answering calls for police, fire and emergency medical services (EMS)